Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 The results of running the estimators on experimental data are shown in \cref{table:experimental_results}.
-We observe that MLE has lowest bias across all the three datasets, followed by the MMLE and interpolation methods.
+We observed that both the interpolation methods gave the same performance because clipping never influenced a $\gamma$ estimate.
+Hence these estimators are not shown separately in the table.
+The MLE has lowest bias across all the three datasets, followed by the MMLE and interpolation methods.
 Both MLE and MMLE have lower standard deviations than the interpolation methods, similar to the simulation results.
 MLE consistently achieves the lowest RMSE across all three datasets, outperforming the interpolation method by a factor of 4 to 7 and surpassing MMLE by about 1.5 times.
-These results show the superiority of MLE and align with the trends observed in our simulation experiments.
+These results align with the trends observed in our simulation experiments.